-- ♦ Insert the data carrier. - ⇒ The installation will start automatically. - 以 If installation does not start automatically, double-click the file SensorStudioSetup.exe. - If you want to call up the menu of the CD, double-click the file start.exe. - Select a language for the interface text in the installation wizard and software and confirm with [OK]. - \Rightarrow The installation wizard starts. - ♦ Click [Next]. - \Rightarrow The installation wizard opens the software license agreement. - b If you want to accept the license agreement, select the appropriate option field and click [Next]. - If the suggested installation path is OK, click [Next].
+- Download the zip file of the configuration and diagnostic software SW_setup_sensorStudio.zip from the Leuze website. - ♦ Unzip the file. - ✤ Double-click the file Setup_SensorStudio.exe. - Select a language for the interface text in the installation wizard and software and confirm with [OK]. - \Rightarrow The installation wizard starts. - ♦ Click [Next]. - ⇒ The installation wizard opens the software license agreement. - b If you want to accept the license agreement, select the appropriate option field and click [Next]. - If the suggested installation path is OK, click [Next].
 If you want to specify a different path, click the [Browse] button.
-Select a different path, confirm with [OK] and click [Next]. - ♦ Click the [Install] button to start installation. - \Rightarrow The wizard installs the software and places a shortcut on the desktop ( - ♦ Click the [Finish] button to complete installation.
+Select a different path, confirm with [OK] and click [Next]. - ♦ Click the [Install] button to start installation. - \Rightarrow The wizard installs the software and places a shortcut on the desktop ( - ⇔ Click the [Finish] button to complete installation.

-Installing LeSafetyCollection device manager (DTM)
+Installing the device manager (DTM) Safety Device Collection

-- The Sensor Studio software is installed on the PC. - · Data carrier inserted. - ✤ Double-click the file LeSafetyCollectionSetup.exe. - Select a language for the interface text in the installation wizard and software and confirm with [OK]. - \Rightarrow The installation wizard starts. - ♦ Click [Next]. - ⇒ The installation wizard opens the software license agreement. - b If you want to accept the license agreement, select the appropriate option field and click [Next]. - If the suggested installation path is OK, click [Next].
+- The Sensor Studio software is installed on the PC. - Download the zip file of the configuration and diagnostic software Setup_SafetyDeviceCollection...zip from the Leuze website. - ♦ Unzip the file. - ✤ Double-click the file Setup_SafetyDeviceCollection.exe. - Select a language for the interface text in the installation wizard and software and confirm with [OK]. - \Rightarrow The installation wizard starts. - ♦ Click [Next]. - ⇒ The installation wizard opens the software license agreement. - b If you want to accept the license agreement, select the appropriate option field and click [Next]. - If the suggested installation path is OK, click [Next].
 If you want to specify a different path, click the [Browse] button.
-Select a different path, confirm with [OK] and click [Next]. - ♥ Click the [Install] button to start installation. - ⇒ The wizard installs the software. - ♥ Click the [Finish] button to complete installation.
+Select a different path, confirm with [OK] and click [Next]. - ♦ Click the [Install] button to start installation. - \Rightarrow The wizard installs the software. - ♦ Click the [Finish] button to complete installation.

-1 During installation of the software, a user admin (without password query) is created so that you can start the software without user identification.
+During installation of the software, a user admin (without password query) is created so that you can start the software without user identification.
 If other users are registered (Tools > User management in the FDT frame menu), you must log in at the software with a user name and password.

 This setting allows you to connect to the safety sensor and to read out, upload, enter or change the safety configuration and all settings using the RSL 400 device DTM.
 The password for the safety sensor only needs to be entered (i.e. the access level only needs to be changed) when the changes are downloaded to the safety sensor (see chapter 4.5.1 "Selecting access level").